square/connect-api-examples/connect-examples/v2.1/php_payment/README.md

 * Card CVV `111`
 * Card Expiration (Any time in the future)
 * Card Postal Code (Any valid US postal code)

+You can find more testing values in this [article](https://docs.connect.squareup.com/articles/using-sandbox)

 **Note that if you are _not_ using your sandbox credentials and you enter _real_ credit card information, YOU WILL CHARGE THE CARD.**